Monthly Archives: May 2010

 …oh, and for everyone who suggested I visit San Sebastin, I’ll be going there in the next few days!

 It will be a few days before some of my longer posts with images make it to the site, but I would like to rattle off a quick update regarding something I’ve been working on since I’ve arrived in Spain: learning Spanish. (more…)

 World Heritage Site #111: La Lonja de la Seda de Valencia, Spain

 From the World Heritage inscription:

-View my complete list of UNESCO World Heritage sites.
+View my complete list of World Heritage Sites I’ve visited.